 - All cells – Vitamin C is an antioxidant that helps protect cell membranes from free radical damage.
 It also has the ability to regenerate other antioxidants such as vitamin E. Free radicals may be generated through normal metabolism or through exposure to external toxins and pollutants, and in excess, can lead to numerous health problems.

 - Skin – Vitamin C is essential for the synthesis of collagen, one of the key building blocks of our skin.
 Our body is continuously producing collagen to maintain and repair tissues damaged due to wear and tear.1 Vitamin C may therefore help to maintain healthy skin as well as assist with minor wound healing and tissue repair.

 - Teeth and gums – Collagen is also an important structural component of our teeth and gums, and as such, vitamin C may contribute to their health.

 - Immune – Vitamin C plays a significant role in immune health; it’s been shown to support the production and function of white blood cells in the body especially neutrophils, lymphocytes and phagocytes.
-Vitamin C may support upper respiratory tract health and reduce the severity and frequency of ills and chills.
-In addition, vitamin C supports the body’s response to allergens.
+Vitamin C may support upper respiratory tract health and recovery from ills and chills, and the bosy’s response to allergens.